IBM/Ansible-OpenShift-Provisioning/README.md

 * kvm_host = tasks to apply to KVM host for OCP cluster
 * kvm_prep = tasks from the first set of kvm plays
 * localhost = for tasks that apply to the local machine running Ansible
-* partial_teardown = for use with teardown.yaml to bring down all VMs except the bastion
+* partial_teardown = for use with teardown.yaml to bring down all KVM guests except the bastion.
+To continue from that point, run the main playbook with "--tags 'bastion,create_nodes'"
 * pkg = install and update all packages
 * prep = run all setup playbooks
 * selinux = for tasks related to SELinux settings